apache/druid/docs/ingestion/native-batch.md

 See each `partitionsSpec` for more details.

 To use this task, the [`inputSource`](#input-sources) in the `ioConfig` should be _splittable_ and `maxNumConcurrentSubTasks` should be set to larger than 1 in the `tuningConfig`.
-Otherwise, this task runs sequentially; the `index_paralllel` task reads each input file one by one and creates segments by itself.
+Otherwise, this task runs sequentially; the `index_parallel` task reads each input file one by one and creates segments by itself.
 The supported splittable input formats for now are:

 - [`s3`](#s3-input-source) reads data from AWS S3 storage.